Understanding Wikipedia’s Article Deletion Policies

 Conclusion

 When editors challenge your page—asking tough questions about sources, neutrality, and relevance—it’s not an issue that should feel insurmountable so long as you’ve done your homework.
-Instead, it’s an indication that maybe you need to sharpen your content, reinforce objectivity, and ensure your entry aligns with Wikipedia’s commitment to trustworthiness.
+Instead, it’s an indication that maybe you need to sharpen your content, reinforce objectivity, and ensure your entry aligns with Wikipedia’s deletion policy.
 Even though it’s “your” Wikipedia article, it really isn’t.
 The best way to assure neutrality and notability is for someone else to create or edit the Wikipedia article.

 Tags: Wikipedia, Wikipedia Writing.